HCDigitalScholarship/intervals/tutorial/05_Ngrams.md

 By default, the `ngrams()` function will always find **contrapuntal modules**.
 These consist of alternating sequences of the harmonic and melodic intervals formed by every pair of voices in a piece.
 Also by default in the case of these contrapuntal modules, only the melodic motion of the lower voice in the pair is shown (see `show_both` below for how to show the melodic motion of the upper voice, too).

 The result is thus sequence of N items expresses as a string.
-If n=3, for instance (`piece.ngrams(n=3).fillna('')`, an ngram of '12_4, 10_Held, 8' between two voices means that three harmonic intervals (12, 10, 8) were formed while the lower voice first went up a fourth, then 'held' (via a tie).
+If n = 3, for instance (`piece.ngrams(n = 3).fillna('')`, an ngram of '12_4, 10_Held, 8' between two voices means that three harmonic intervals (12, 10, 8) were formed while the lower voice first went up a fourth, then 'held' (via a tie).
 The melodic motion of the upper part could be inferred from these five pieces of information.
 The following example will serve to illustrate:

 [PUT EXAMPLE OF SCORE AND DF HERE]

 ### Modifying Contrapuntal Module `kind`, `compound`, and `directed`: the `interval_settings` parameter

-By default the contrapuntal modules use `kind='diatonic'`, `directed=True`, and `compound=True` for the harmonic and melodic intervals it reports.
+By default the contrapuntal modules use `kind = 'diatonic'`, `directed = True`, and `compound = True` for the harmonic and melodic intervals it reports.
 Of course it is vital that the intervals for both dimensions of these modules always match.
 Fortunately the `ngrams` function provides a simple way to do this via the `interval_settings` parameter.
 The values must be applied in this order:  **kind, directed, compound** and enclosed in parenthesis as a single parameter called 'interval_settings'.
 Here for instance the kind is chromatic, directed is True, and compound is False:

     piece.ngrams(interval_settings = ('c', True, False))

 This is the equivalent of the rather verbose sequence:

-    mel = piece.melodic(kind = "c", directed=True, compound = False)
+    mel = piece.melodic(kind = "c", directed = True, compound = False)
-    har = piece.harmonic(kind = "c", directed=True, compound = False))
+    har = piece.harmonic(kind = "c", directed = True, compound = False))
-    ngrams = piece.ngrams(df=har, other=mel)
+    ngrams = piece.ngrams(df = har, other = mel)
     ngrams

 See more about combining different dataframes into ngrams below.